Your Title

 -

-Reduces challenging or disruptive behaviors.
+Reduces challenging or disruptive behaviours.

 -